 Display and Create Digital Media

 The Brown Learn Lab, located on the second floor, is a multimodal learning space for classes, workshops, and group study.
 The room allows projection from a lectern as well as from modular tables with movable chairs, movable white boards, and an interactive smart board.
 Room reservations are required for classes and workshops and may be made through the Master Calendar.
 Individual and small groups may use the room without a reservation when the room is not booked.
 Instructors may request set up of up to 25 PC laptops in their R25 reservation.
 Students may borrow laptops from the circulation desk at the Info Center.
+See more specifications for the Brown Lab and other instructional spaces managed by the CDLA.

 In addition to the Brown Learn Lab, the Library offers several group viewing rooms with digital projection on the first floor (Rooms 129, 130, 132, 133).
 Please reserve Rooms 129 and 130 in advance at the Info Center.